-For example, applications like predictive performance and predictive quality generate data extremely fast because production is running on a daily basis.
+For example, applications like predictive quality generate data extremely fast because production is running on a daily basis.
 Equipment failures, on the other hand, happen much more infrequently so it can take months if not years to generate the quantity of data needed for specific applications.

 Once collected, the historical data can be used to derive insights and make effective predictions based-on a wide range of variables including line speed, product quality and more.
 This includes identifying important relationships between variables, predicting variables of interest and empowering decision-makers to take early action in order to reduce waste and increase efficiency.

 As factories become ever-more connected, predictive analytics technologies will become a core component on their digital transformation journey because they can help you become more efficient and competitive, and – ultimately – profitable.

 It’s clear we are going to see a rapid adoption of predictive technologies in the future, but who uses predictive analytics today?
 In manufacturing, forward-thinking factories are using predictive analytics to decrease the time to action significantly, saving time, money and materials, and speeding up the time to market.